 The challenge, however, is to build a business case for the incidental finding.
 Are costs saved, and, if so, for whom?

 A recent editorial reconfirmed that many radiologists would welcome the support of AI algorithms with the repetitive, time-consuming reporting tasks.
 For the practitioner, automating, for instance, the quantification of lung nodules on chest CTs, including measurement and characterization, frees up time for more rewarding tasks.

-By augmenting the radiologist, quantification AI can speed up decision making, therefore increasing productivity.
+By augmenting the radiologist, quantification AI can speed up decision-making, therefore increasing productivity.
 It can impact precision, particularly by providing volume or density measurements.
 These are measurements humans cannot perform, whilst their importance as clinical parameters is growing.
-For example, in a case reported by a user of our lung nodule solution Veye Chest, consecutive chest CTs containing a lung nodule showed no visible change in nodule diameter.
+For example, in a case reported by a user of our solution Veye Lung Nodules, consecutive chest CTs containing a lung nodule showed no visible change in nodule diameter.
 Yet the AI algorithm correctly returned a significant volume growth, triggering the intervention of the medical team.